Sex and communication...

 One of the most common problems I hear from couples I work with is that they’re not confident in communicating what feels good and what doesn’t and that’s resulting in a dissatisfying or non-existent sex life.
 Some people feel shame about discussing their sexual desires with their partners, or just really aren’t sure how to be specific about what they like.
 We all get into habits, making love the same way, in the same position, and we end up spending too much of our sex and intimacy time enduring touch that just doesn’t quite hit the spot.

-Here is a playful but powerful exercise (inspired by Kenneth Ray Stubbs) for couples who wish to…
+Here is a playful but powerful exercise for couples who wish to…

 - rediscover each other’s bodies